F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/readme.md

   Note that in order to form a cluster of devices, a secure trust must be established between BIG-IP systems.
 To establish this trust, we generate and store credentials in an Amazon S3 bucket.

 ## Supported instance types and hypervisors
-  - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-13-0-0/1.html
+  - For a list of supported AWS instance types for this solutions, see http://clouddocs.f5.com/cloud/public/v1/aws/AWS_singleNIC.html#amazon-ec2-instances-for-big-ip-ve.

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.